Code-Institute-Submissions/tadhgnolan-Portfolio-Project-1_AugResub/README.md

 Home/landing area - This area should be welcoming with a brand or game relevant image and direct users towards the articles (Denoted by article name and related image behind text).

-Navbar - Hamburger menu for easy access on mobile devices.
+Navbar - Standard navbar at top of page to allow users to easily access information.
+Switches to hamburger menu for easy access on mobile devices.

-Articles - Links directly to Articles section with articles listed in chronological order.
+Articles - Links directly to Articles section with articles containing gaming discussion listed in chronological order.

-Videos - Links directly to Videos section with videos displayed in chronological order.
+Videos - Links directly to Videos section with the content creators videos displayed in chronological order.

 Reviews - Links directly to Reviews section listing written video game reviews in chronological order.

-Contact/Socials - Email form and social media links if users wish to contact or follow the content creator.
+Contact/Socials - Email and social media links which open in new tab if users wish to contact or follow the content creator.

+Readmoreless script to allow expandable text & reduce necessary page space for each article.
+Written in JavaScript.

 ### Existing Features